-We have a bouncy seat on the main level and a rock n’ play upstairs.
+We have a bouncy seat.
 If she isn’t sleeping, she likes to be able to see someone.
 It is nice to be able to easily move her around to the room I need to be in.
 I can set the baby down while I am cooking dinner, she can sit next to me while we eat dinner, and I can move her in the toy room while I play with her big sister.

 Feeding pillow on each floor

 A Boppy Nursing Pillow to feed the baby on is very handy to have on each floor.
 Even if you are bottle feeding, it is still nice to have.
 It saves your arms and back from holding all of baby’s weight while feeding.
 I would be sore from holding the baby while feeding at 1am, 3am, 5am, 7am, etc.